Portugal’s Western Algarve Guided Walking Holiday

 Further Travel Information

 Weather.
-The climate in the Algarve Region of Portugal is typically Mediterranean with mild winters and hot summers – with spring and autumn the best walking climate with usually sunny days, highs in the upper 70s and lows in the high 50s to low 60s.
+The climate in the Algarve Region of Portugal is typically Mediterranean with mild winters and hot summers – with Spring and Autumn the best walking climate with usually sunny days, highs in the upper 70s and lows in the high 50s to low 60s.

 Official language.
 Portuguese is the official language and English is widely spoken.

 Travel Insurance.
-Unexpected events before or during a trip may leave you with cancelled plans, delayed flights and missed connections, lost luggage, or unforeseen medical expenses.
-Obtaining Travel Insurance to protect your travel investment is recommended.
+Travel insurance for financial protection and peace of mind is recommended.
+Unexpected events before or during a trip may leave you with cancelled plans, delayed flights and missed connections, lost or damaged luggage, or unforeseen medical expenses.
+Therefore, we strongly recommend obtaining Travel Insurance to protect your travel investment.
 Companies that provide comprehensive policies include Travel Guard, Travel Insured International, Allianz, Travelex to name a few.

 Sustainability.
 We support, where applicable, the concepts of responsible and sustainable tourism.
 Our trip will involve the use of in-country and local industries for all our visiting needs whenever feasible and possible.

 Ending Location: Faro Airport